gabiudrescu/website/content/post/6-my-toolkit/index.md

 That's why it was easier at the previous job / project, because it was there.
 After a period of time, someone, you or maybe a colleague of yours, might have ran into the need of having some figures on how good a feature was and built a framework for reporting.

-Building a framework sometimes means make a query and save the results in an Excel file, on a shared drive that everyone is using to measure how well the KPI is evolving.
+Building a framework sometimes means make a query and save the results in an Excel file, on a shared drive that everyone is using.
+This way it will be easier to everyone to measure how is that KPI evolving.

-Or something more advanced, like putting together and entire Business Intelligence stack, connected to various data sources, crunching numbers and delivering insights to business peers with little to no effort.
+Or something more advanced, like putting together an entire Business Intelligence stack, connected to various data sources, crunching numbers and delivering insights to business peers with little to no effort.

 # Fresh start